shift registers picoCTF 2026 Solution

 Learn more

 A Linear Feedback Shift Register (LFSR) is a sequential circuit that generates a pseudorandom bit sequence.
 It consists of a shift register of n bits where the input bit is computed as an XOR of certain register positions called feedback taps.
-At each clock cycle, all bits shift right by one, the leftmost bit receives the XOR result, and the rightmost bit is output as the keystream bit.
+At each clock cycle, all bits shift right by one and the leftmost bit (the new MSB) receives the XOR result.
+A textbook LFSR outputs just the rightmost bit as the keystream bit, but watch the code: this challenge uses the entire 8-bit register value as that step's keystream byte (see below).

 | | | |